 Whatever the reason, this isn’t a good trend.
 A business case is key to a successful digital transformation, and here are a few reasons why:

-1. Because you have to
+1. Because you have to.

 It is important that you define and quantify the exact business benefits that you expect to realize from your digital investments.
 From there, you can assess whether or not the investment is a wise one and make adjustments to your plan as needed.
 This is also the first step to holding your team accountable to actually realizing the expected business benefits and achieving the ROI that you would like to see.

-2. You won’t achieve what you don’t measure
+2. You won’t achieve what you don’t measure.

-3. You can’t improve business benefits without measuring and understanding where you might be falling short
+3. You can’t improve business benefits without measuring and understanding where you might be falling short.

 A business case will help rationalize key decisions that haunt so many project teams.
 For example, is that customization request really worth it?
 There’s no way to answer this question without a solid business case.
-Without it, you’re making tough decisions in the dark, but with it, you will have clear direction on how to keep your project on track.
+Without it, you’re making tough decisions in the dark, but with it, you have clear direction on how to keep your project on track.

-5. You need to accept that you will be disappointed with your benefits realized – at least initially
+5. You need to accept that you will be disappointed with your benefits realized – at least initially.

 It’s common to fear business cases because they expose the areas where you will inevitably fall short of your expected business benefits.
 It’s okay to admit it: you’re going to fall short at first, no matter what – we all do.
-A business case will help ensure that you eventually get to where you want to be.
+A business case will ensure you eventually get to where you want to be.
 So, it’s important to view this as a positive rather than a threat.